 Two simple rules will help you grow healthier plants and get better production when you are planting bare-root strawberries.

-The first rule is this: If you are planting a June-bearing variety of strawberry, don’t plan on getting any strawberries from your plants the first year.
+The first rule is this: If you are planting a June-bearing variety of strawberries, don’t plan on getting any strawberries from your plants the first year.

 The reason you don’t want June-bearing strawberries you start from bare-root plants to blossom during their first year is to give the plant a chance to use all of its energy in producing healthy roots and runners for next year’s production.
 It can be hard to wait, but the size and number of strawberries you will get in the plants’ second year more than makes up for the few, small strawberries you would get the first year.